RickieBlaese/rayt/readme.md

 strace -o /dev/null ./rayt
 ```
 I won't pretend to know why it works, but most of the time it fixes it.
 Or you could just try another terminal emulator.

+Now you can generate your own gradients with `gradient.py`.
+Put your source chars for the gradient in `gradient_source_chars.txt` as demonstrated, and then run `python gradient.py <font file>` to order the characters by boldness. `<font file>` is a path to the font to use, and you probably want to use whatever font your terminal uses.
+Works with TrueType (`.otf`) and OpenType (`.ttf`) fonts.